 Different, fun hues are also available.
 You can find kohlrabi plants for gardens that offer colorful variety for your vegetable larder.
 Purple varieties seem to be more resistant to cabbage worms and some other insects.
 Most of the green kohlrabi are fast growers and hardy in a variety of climates.
 Some colors to opt for might be:

 Just for fun, there is also Azur Star with bluish bulbs and bolt resistance.

 You can easily bring in some of the other desirable traits with kohlrabi varieties.
 Types with longer storage life include:

 - Sweet Vienna

-Dyna is an open pollinated form.
-If you are growing this cool season lover in slightly warm temperatures, you need slow to bolt forms.
+Dyna is an open-pollinated form.
+If you are growing this cool season lover in slightly warmer temperatures, you need slow-to-bolt forms.
 Try Rapid Star or Early White Vienna.

 There are so many varieties of kohlrabi, you are sure to find the one with the right attributes for your region and the perfect taste, color, and size for your family’s needs.